Cameron-Leech-Thomson/Cameron-Leech-Thomson.github.io/skills.md

 - [A-Level Chemistry Revision](https://github.com/Cameron-Leech-Thomson/A-Level-Chem_Resource) (2018) - Proof of concept of an AS/A-Level Chemistry Revision resource.
 Built using C# and the Unity UI engine.
 Contained various pages, including textbook-style pages on topics, with randomly generated questions on various topics, match-up games, and definition quizzes.
 Made as A-Level Computer Science coursework.

 ## Java
-- [Card Games](https://github.com/Cameron-Leech-Thomson/card_games) (2020) - A small project I undertook to create a few card games that I enjoyed in Java.
+- [Card Games](https://github.com/Cameron-Leech-Thomson/card_games) (2020) - A small project I undertook to create text-based versions of a few card games that I enjoyed in Java.
 Rummy (up to 4 players), Poker (up to 4 players), Solitaire.
 Extra files are in the repository as I began to change all of the games into object-oriented, but eventually lost interest so this feature is lacking.

 ## Python
 - A series of small, basic projects (~2015) - Projects undertaken by myself to start learning to code.
 Began with C#, but quickly switched to Python.
 Most of these projects have been lost and those that remain are too basic to be worth uploading - like I said, it was when I first started coding.